veldor/Tor-Onion-Proxy-Library/README.md

 __How__: We are really just a thin Java wrapper around the Tor OP binaries and jtorctl.

 # How do I include this library?
+There are three ways to use this library:
+* Build it using instructions below;
+* Download compiled version from releases section;
+* Add it as maven dependency

-Just build it or download from releases.
-Then include in your project (slf4j libraries are required for logging):
+Please note that (slf4j libraries are required for logging):
 ```groovy

 allprojects {